Skip to Content

 Connector tutorial scenario 3: Put file

-This scenario demonstrates the use of a Dropbox Put File activity.
-In this example, a text file is read from an FTP server and then is put (written) to Dropbox.
-Like Scenario 2: Fetch file, the file is placed as a text file rather than as an XML file with encoded content and metadata.
+This scenario demonstrates the use of a Dropbox Put File activity where a file is read from an FTP server and then is put (written) to Dropbox.

-In this scenario, a script first sets global variables with a file path and filename, reading from an FTP server to set a global variable with the file content.
-The transformation then writes those variables to Dropbox using a Put File activity (“Dropbox Put File”).
+In this scenario, a script first sets global variables with a file path and file name, reading from an FTP server to set a global variable with the file content.
+The transformation then writes those variables to Dropbox using a Dropbox Put File activity.

 Here is the completed operation: